fmancinelli/fmancinelli.github.com/_posts/2012-04-09-This_is_the_title_of_this_post.markdown

 This sentence introduces the next one that will finally reveal what this post is about.

-This sentence reveals, at last, that this is not really a post.
+This sentence reveals, at last, that this is not really a blog post.

 ---